From Highland Park to Lincoln Park

 Ensemble member Anna D. Shapiro becomes Artistic Director at the start of the 2015/16 season.

-Steppenwolf’s 40th anniversary season opens with the world premiere of John Steinbeck’s East of Eden in the Downstairs Theatre, directed by co-founder Terry Kinney and adapted by ensemble member Frank Galati, featuring ensemble members Kate Arrington, Francis Guinan, Tim Hopper and Alan Wilder.
+Steppenwolf’s 40th anniversary season opens with the world premiere of John Steinbeck’s East of Eden in the Downstairs Theater, directed by co-founder Terry Kinney and adapted by ensemble member Frank Galati, featuring ensemble members Kate Arrington, Francis Guinan, Tim Hopper and Alan Wilder.

 Artistic Director Anna D. Shapiro directs Straight White Men by Young Jean Lee on Broadway.